-Understanding the phenomena at play in the tokamak scrape-off layer (SOL) is a crucial challenge in the perspective of ITER and future fusion devices [1].
+Understanding the phenomena at play in the tokamak scrape-off layer (SOL) is a crucial challenge for ITER and future fusion devices [1].
 The SOL regulates the exhaust of heat and particles at the divertor plates and at the first wall, which must be designed to sustain high thermal loads that are at the edge or above current material limits [2].
-It is therefore essential to improve our ability in modeling the transport mechanisms governing the SOL plasma dynamics.
-However, reaching predictive capabilities for the heat and particle loads on tokamak plasma-facing components is extremely challenging, since complex nonlinear turbulent plasma phenomena on a wide range of spatio-temporal scales are involved in the SOL region.
-In addition, the cross-field transport is characterized by large intermittent events, the so-called filaments, which can lead to erosion of the first wall.
+It is therefore essential to improve our ability to model the transport mechanisms governing the SOL plasma dynamics.
+Reaching predictive capabilities for the heat and particle loads on tokamak plasmafacing components is extremely challenging, since complex nonlinear turbulent plasma phenomena on a wide range of spatio-temporal scales are involved in the SOL region.
+In addition, the cross-field transport is characterized by large intermittent events, the so-called filaments.
 The problem is further complicated by the complex magnetic geometry involved at the periphery of tokamak devices and by the presence of plasma sheaths at the divertor targets.
-As a consequence, state-of-the-art simulation codes based on first-principle models are required to uncover the SOL plasma physics [3, 4].
+As a consequence, state-of-the-art simulation codes based on first-principles models are required to uncover the SOL plasma physics [3, 4].

-In the past years, a number of two- and three-dimensional fluid turbulence codes have been developed to study the plasma dynamics at the periphery of tokamak devices, such as the Hermes [5] and the STORM [6, 7] modules of BOUT++ [8, 9], ESEL [10, 11] and its hot ion conterpart HESEL [12], and GBS [13, 14], GDB [15], GRILLIX [16], and TOKAM3X [17].
-All the mentioned codes are based on a set of drift-reduced Braginskii equations [18, 19], but they differ in their assumptions to simplify the equations and in their numerical algorithms.
-During the past years, these codes provided interesting insight in the dynamics of SOL plasmas, for example by improving our understanding of the relation between line-averaged density and broadening of SOL radial profiles [20], of the dependence in limited configuration of the SOL width on plasma parameters [21, 22], and of the spreading of plasma turbulence into the private flux region (PFR) [23].
+In the past years, a number of two- and three-dimensional fluid turbulence codes have been developed to study the plasma dynamics at the periphery of tokamak devices, such as the Hermes [5] and the STORM [6, 7] modules of BOUT++ [8, 9], ESEL [10, 11] and its hot ion counterpart HESEL [12], and GBS [13, 14], GDB [15], GRILLIX [16], and TOKAM3X [17].
+All the mentioned codes are based on a set of driftreduced Braginskii equations [18, 19], but they differ in their assumptions to simplify the equations and in their numerical algorithms.
+During the past years, these codes have provided interesting insight into the dynamics of SOL plasmas, for example by improving our understanding of the relation between line-averaged density and broadening of SOL radial profiles [20], of the dependence in limited configuration of the SOL width on plasma parameters [21, 22], and of the spreading of plasma turbulence into the private flux region (PFR) [23].

 To increase the reliability of the results of such codes, in the past few years the fusion community dedicated specific projects to develop and apply verification and validation procedures [24-26].
-In particular, a methodology based on the method of manufactured solutions was ported to the fusion community [27], and it is now routinely used for verifying plasma simulation codes (see, e.g., Refs.
-[16, 17, 28]).
+In particular, a methodology based on the method of manufactured solutions was ported to the fusion community [27], and it is now routinely used for verifying plasma simulation codes (see, e.g. [16, 17, 28]).
 Moreover, simulations of isolated filaments were validated against experimental measurements from basic plasma physics experiments [29] and tokamak devices [30], shedding light on the mechanisms that set the dynamics of these structures.
-Plasma turbulence simulations were also validated against measurements obtained from basic plasma physics experiments and tokamak devices, improving our understanding of the phenomena that govern the cross-field transport in these experiments (see, e.g., Refs [31-34]).
-Despite this progress, several crucial issues remain open, in particular for what concerns diverted configurations.
+Plasma turbulence simulations were also validated against measurements obtained from basic plasma physics experiments and tokamak devices, improving our understanding of the phenomena that govern the cross-field transport in these experiments (see, e.g. [31-34]).
+Despite this progress, several crucial issues remain open, in particular for diverted configurations (fusion reactor will be diverted).

-In this paper, we report on a comparison between an L-mode MAST plasma discharge and a number of three-dimensional fluid turbulence simulations carried out with STORM.
+In this paper, we report on a comparison between an L-mode Mega Ampere Spherical Tokamak (MAST) plasma discharge and a number of three-dimensional fluid turbulence simulations carried out with STORM.
 More precisely, we perform simulations in disconnected lower double null configuration of the MAST plasma discharge #21712 and we compare the numerical results with measurements from a Gundestrup probe installed on a reciprocating manipulator at the outer mid-plane and from flush-mounted Langmuir probes (LPs) at the outer divertor plates.
 The impact of collisional dissipation parameters on the numerical results is also studied.